Oxford Debates. Woke and Free Speech: Universities and Beyond

 £8 - £20

-Journalist Yasmin Alibhai-Brown, moral philosopher and theologian Professor Nigel Biggar and political commentator and researcher on populism Matthew Goodwin debate one of the most divisive issues of our time, the nature of wokeness and free speech inside and outside universities.
+Journalist Yasmin Alibhai-Brown, moral philosopher and theologian Professor Nigel Biggar, and award-winning film and documentary-maker Richard Sanders debate one of the most divisive issues of our time: the status of free speech inside and outside of our universities.

 Universities are increasingly criticised for their stance on free speech, social justice, and, in particular, ‘wokeness’.
 What is woke?
 Is it intolerance and a threat to free expression, or is it a necessary step in the journey toward social justice?
 Who make up the ‘woke mob’, and what motivates them?
-How do we navigate these issues without compromising core values of academic inquiry?
+To what extent are voices, inside and outside of universities, expressing views about the Middle East, being suppressed?
+How do we navigate these issues without compromising core values of free expression and academic inquiry?

 Alibhai-Brown is a journalist and author who has written extensively on issues of diversity and social justice.
 Her books include In Defence of Political Correctness, Refusing the Veil and Exotic England: The Making of a Curious Nation.